NHS misdiagnoses of Giant Cell Arteritis result in blindness in one eye for patient

 Overnight loss of eyesight may result

-A recent article published in the UK describes how 64 year old Sue Chandler from Dorchester woke one morning in September 2010 with muscle pain in her shoulders and upper arms.
+A recent article published in the UK describes how 64-year-old Sue Chandler from Dorchester woke one morning in September 2010 with muscle pain in her shoulders and upper arms.
 At 64, she put it down to being ‘over-exuberant’ in the garden – and with symptoms that at first can seem trivial, this would be how most people might react.
 However, nineteen months later, after suffering an increasing number of other symptoms and a series of calamitous misdiagnoses by GPs, overnight she went completely and irreversibly blind in her right eye.

 Another pensioner in the UK, ‘Derek’, was left permanently blind after a series of hospital blunders meant that he did not receive urgent treatment for GCA. medical law experts represented Derek in his fight for justice and he was later awarded £750,000 in compensation to help him to cope with this significant disability.

-With GCA visual disorders including permanent, partial or complete loss of vision in one or both eyes occurs in up to 20% of people including:
+With GCA visual disorders including permanent, partial, or complete loss of vision in one or both eyes occurs in up to 20% of people including:

-a) a feeling or sensation of shade covering one of your eyes;
+- A feeling or sensation of shade covering one of your eyes;

-Don’t delay – contact Coleman Legal Partners to see if you have a claim for undiagnosed or misdiagnosed Giant Cell Arteritis
+Don’t delay – contact Coleman Legal to see if you have a claim for undiagnosed or misdiagnosed Giant Cell Arteritis

-If you have suffered from GCA, and you have concerns about any aspect of your treatment, and you would like some advice about whether you have a claim, please contact our team of solicitors for a quick and hassle free phone consultation.
+If you have suffered from GCA, you have concerns about any aspect of your treatment, and you would like some advice about whether you have a claim, please contact our team of solicitors for a quick and hassle-free phone consultation.
 Also, if you believe a loved one suffered a worsening of a medical condition due to misdiagnosed giant cell arteritis, they may be eligible for damages.
-Call our medical negligence solicitors at Coleman Legal Partners and let us review the facts.
+Call our medical negligence solicitors at Coleman Legal and let us review the facts.
 You may have a medical negligence case.
-It’s also worth noting that as CLP, if we take your case, we will work on a contingency fee basis, meaning that there is no fee payable for representation unless a settlement or recovery of funds is made on your behalf.
+It’s also worth noting that as CL, if we take your case, we will work on a contingency fee basis, meaning that there is no fee payable for representation unless a settlement or recovery of funds is made on your behalf.

 – Daniel O’Connell

-Our extensive experience in Medical Negligence practice means that we are the best placed firm to handle your claim.
-Our solicitors are professional, discreet, helpful, friendly and efficient.
-For a free consultation please call us on 01-5313800 or email firstname.lastname@example.org today for expert advice.
+Our extensive experience in Medical Negligence practice means that we are the best-placed firm to handle your claim.
+Our solicitors are professional, discreet, helpful, friendly, and efficient.
+For a free consultation please call us on 01-5313800 or email [email protected] today for expert advice.